abhigupta92/react-native-autocomplete/README.md

 | theme | "light"/"dark" | Support for dark and light theme.
 Useful if creating an app when you are supporting phone theme used |

 ## Contribute
+- Android has issues with able to detect clicks with absolute positioning.
+If you could help solve this issue, please help :)
-Feel free to open issues or do a PR!
+- Feel free to open issues or do a PR!